mcwimm/GRINanalysis/README.md

 The following lines briefly describe the files included in this repository.

+The *setup.R* file installs all required packages at once.

 ### 1) Data

 This folder contains the raw data (csv-files) and processed data (rda-files) to run the analysis and create the figures.